 Fulvic acid is probably the most relevant molecule of interest, as many modern supplements are standardized for Fulvic acid.
 Tirucalloic-type triterpenoids appear to also be relevant.
 Shilajit possesses a good deal of variability naturally based on growing conditions

-Shilajit has been reported to have a slightly bitter taste and a scent reminiscient of cow urine.
+Shilajit has been reported to have a bitter taste slightly remiscent of very pure chocolate and a scent reminiscient of cow urine.
+Its smell has also has been compared to bitumen.

 Shilajit has been tested in a preliminary in vitro study using Daphnia, which are highly responsive to added pharmaceuticals to culture; it was found that concentrations of 1-100ppm had a negative chronotropic effect, reducing heart rate frequency by 7.65%, 15% and 28.45% at 1, 10, and 100ppm respectively and exerting a positive chronotropic effect at 1000ppm.
 Explanations for the observed effects are currently unknown.